cyberhuman13/toh-lagom/README.md

 with a cannon—but our purpose is to illustrate an approach that is easy to generalize for other, more complex applications.

 This solution is implemented in Scala.
 A similar solution is implemented in Java in a different repository (https://github.com/cyberhuman13/toh-lagom-java).

+See https://github.com/cyberhuman13/toh-lagom/blob/master/tutorial.pdf for a step-by-step description of how this solution was implemented.